Teradata/covalent/libs/components/README.md

 | TreeListItem       | cv-tree-list-item       | @covalent/components/tree-list-item       |
 | Typography         | cv-typography           | @covalent/components/typography           |

+## Figma Code Connect

+Components are linked to their Figma counterparts via [Code Connect](https://github.com/figma/code-connect).
+When developers inspect a component in Figma Dev Mode, they see a live code snippet reflecting the current variant selections.

+See [FIGMA_CODE_CONNECT.md](./FIGMA_CODE_CONNECT.md) for setup, publishing, and how to connect new components.

 ## Running the storybook docs

 Run `nx storybook components` to start the main storybook documentation site for this project